San-Francisco-Write-The-Docs/lone-writers-guide/README.md

 To Fork and Clone the repo follow [this tutorial](https://github.com/cwcromwell/docs/blob/master/GitTutorial.md).

-After you edit or create pages, you can submit the changes by completing a [Pull Request](https://help.github.com/articles/about-pull-requests/).
+After you edit or create pages, you can submit the changes by completing a [Pull Request](https://help.github.com/articles/about-pull-requests/), which is also explained in the tutorial.